jedi-academy/learn-4711/data/lessons_1/marking.md

 ## Remote Deployment

-I have a remote deployment server, such that you can configure a webhook for your repo, connected to an endpoint on my server.
+I am experimenting with remote deployment, such that you can configure a webhook for your repo, connected to an endpoint on my server.
+With a bit of luck, it might be ready for your assignment 1, but more likely your assignment 2.

 When a webhook event is triggered, and if that event is a merge for the appropriate branch of a monitored repo, my app will generate a configuration file and run a script similar to the long one above.

 This is for testing your projects in a real (and Linux) setting.

-If we opt to use it for this instance of the course, each team will receive a "key" that they can use to access a project configuration page on my server.
+Each team will receive a "key" that they can use to access a project configuration page on my server.
 You will specify the name of the repo to monitor, and the branch for which a merge will trigger the deployment.